Clinton-Davis/CapeTowns_Best_Bits/README.md

 -  **Additional List**<br>
 I want to implement a *Night Club* list that appears after sunset.
 A list of all the night clubs in Cape Town.
 -  **Local Time**<br>
-Would like to implement users local time to be displayed, through HTML Geolocation.
+I would like to implement users local time to be displayed, through HTML Geolocation.
 -  **Data Server**<br>
 I want to have the data for all the listing to be on an external server and reach them with a JSON call and not have them internally.